 Building a Cooperative Doctor/Patient Relationship

-A positive HIV-antibody test or an AIDS diagnosis changes many aspects of a person's life, including the kind of relationship they may choose to have with their doctor.
+A positive HIV antibody test or an AIDS diagnosis changes many aspects of a person's life, including the kind of relationship they have with their doctor.
 Many people develop a more assertive attitude about their health and well-being when they find out they have HIV.
-Because HIV disease and treatment is complicated, making decisions about when, how and whether to start anti-HIV therapy isn't always easy.
+Because HIV disease and its treatment is complicated, making decisions about when, how and whether to start therapy isn't always easy.

-One great step to take is to become an active participant in your healthcare and treatment decisions.
-This means that both patients and doctors need to learn how to work and communicate respectfully and thoughtfully with each other.
+One great step to take is to become an active participant in your health care and treatment decisions.
+This means that both you and your doctor need to learn how to work and communicate with each other.

-Project Inform suggests the following guidelines for discussion between patient and doctor.
-Our intention is to help both parties establish reasonable expectations of each other and to set up a climate of cooperation and joint responsibility for healing.
-Just as there isn't a "one size fits all" approach to HIV treatment and care, there's no one doctor-patient relationship that suits everyone.
+This publication's intention is to help both patient and doctor establish reasonable expectations of each other and to set up a climate of cooperation and joint responsibility for healing.
+Just as there isn't a "one size fits all" approach to HIV care, there's no one doctor-patient relationship that suits everyone.

 Share your point of view.
-If something is or isn't working for you, it's important you let your doctor know.
-Being honest about your viewpoint is especially important if you're considering enrolling in a study or using experimental treatments.
+If something is or isn't working for you, it's important to let your doctor know.
+Being honest about your viewpoint is especially important if you want to enroll in a study or use experimental treatments.

-Explain why you are considering a particular decision and listen to what your doctor has to say.
-While some doctors feel uncomfortable recommending certain studies or unapproved medications, many are willing to work with and support patients who have clearly put some thought and time into their decisions.
+Explain why you're considering a particular decision and listen to what your doctor has to say.
+Many doctors are willing to work with and support patients who have clearly put some thought and time into their decisions.

-Whether or not agreement is reached on the use of a particular treatment, cooperation in the form of proper monitoring through examinations and lab tests should be secured.
-In turn, you should agree to heed reasonable warnings suggested by the monitoring process.
+Whether or not agreement is reached on particular treatments, properly monitoring through exams and lab tests should be routine.
+In turn, you should agree to heed reasonable warnings suggested by this process.

-When requesting prescriptions for existing approved medications, a friendly and firm request is likely to work best.
-If the doctor is opposed, you are entitled to know why, in clear terms.
-The doctor's concerns and knowledge should be given due respect, whether or not you agree with them.
+If you want certain prescriptions, asking in a friendly tone is likely to work best.
+If the doctor opposes it, you're entitled to know why, in clear terms.
+His or her concerns and knowledge should be given due respect, whether or not you agree with them.

 Choose a relationship style and discuss it with your doctor.
 People have different styles of relating to doctors, and those styles may change at different times or for different illnesses.
 In the "traditional" doctor-patient relationship, the doctor leads and the patient follows.
 For some, this is effective because they feel secure and cared for.

-Others may view the doctor-patient relationship as more of a partnership, where both doctor and patient contribute to the decision-making process.
+Others may view their relationship as more of a partnership, where both contribute to the decision-making process.
 Some prefer to make decisions and use a doctor primarily as a consultant.
-This relationship style will require diplomacy on the part of the patient; many doctors have not adjusted to the role of consultant.
+This style requires diplomacy by the patient as many doctors have not adjusted to the role of consultant.

-None of these relationship styles is right or wrong, but they are all different choices that make different demands upon the relationship.
-It is important that you let your doctor know which style you prefer.
-Realize that as time passes and you become more familiar with HIV/AIDS and as you experience different health challenges, the doctor-patient relationship style that works best for you may change.
+None of these styles is right or wrong, but they all make different demands upon the relationship.
+It's important that you let your doctor know which style you prefer.
+As you become more familiar with HIV and experience different health challenges, the doctor-patient relationship style that works best for you may change.

-Come prepared for appointments.
-Both the patient and doctor benefit when a visit is well-planned.
+You can benefit most when a visit is well-planned.
 It takes only a few minutes to write down key questions ahead of time.
-Get in the habit of writing down symptoms and side effects you've been experiencing, the changes in meds (including complementary therapies), the missed doses, and any questions that come up between visits in a medical journal.
-Use this record to update your doctor at the start of the visit.
+Get in the habit of writing down items in a journal about side effects you've experienced, missed doses, or any questions that come up between visits.
+Use it to update your doctor at the start of the visit.

-The limited time in the doctor's office should be used to focus on the most critical issues, rather than everything that comes to mind.
-Preparation might include bringing along treatment literature to be discussed in the visit.
-This allows the doctor to know your sources of information and how to evaluate them.
+Use the limited time in your doctor's office to focus on the most critical issues, rather than everything that comes to mind.
+Maybe bring along treatment literature to discuss in the visit.
+This allows your doctor to know your sources of information and how to evaluate them.

 Getting Emotional News